TRoboto/Udacity/README.md

 # Udacity

-This repo includes all the projects I have done in Udacity programs
+This repo includes all the projects I have finished in the Udacity Nanodegree programs